-- 1. Football physical conditioning practice must be conducted for at least five (5) days prior to contact and no earlier than Friday, August 19, 2016 for those who conducted traditional spring football practice or Monday, August 15, 2016 for those schools who chose not to conduct traditional spring football practice. - 2.
+- 1. Football physical conditioning practice must be conducted for at least five (5) days prior to contact and no earlier than Friday, August 23, 2019 for those who conducted traditional spring football practice or Monday, August 19, 2019 for those schools who chose not to conduct traditional spring football practice. - 2.
 On days 1-5 there cannot be more than one practice session per day AND the total practice time must not exceed three hours in any one day. - 3.
 On days 1 and 2 footballs may not be used for the first hour on either day.
 Only helmets may be used on both days. - 4.
 On days 3-5 footballs may not be used for the first hour on each day.
 Only helmets and shoulder pads may be used AND contact ONLY with sleds and tackling dummies may be initiated. - 5.
-Live contact in full gear may not begin before the 6th day.
+Live contact in full gear may not begin before the 6^{th} day.

 - 6. On days 6-14 a double practice day in full gear must be followed by a single practice day in full gear.
 On single practice days, one walk through without full gear is permissible as long as it's separated from the full practice by at least three hours.
 When a double practice day in full gear is followed by a day of rest then another double practice day in full gear is permitted after the rest day. - 7.
 On any double practice day, neither practice should exceed three hours in duration, and no more than five total hours of practice in the day.
 Warm-up, stretching, cool down, walk through, conditioning and weight room activities are included as part of the practice time.
-The two practices should be separated by at least three continuous hours in a cool environment - 8.
+The two practices should be separated by at least three continuous hours in a cool environment. - 8.
 A coach must be present at all practice sessions. - 9.
-On days 6-14 live person-to-person contact is limited to a maximum of 120 minutes plus one full team or seven-on-seven scrimmage.
-If a second scrimmage is conducted the time must be deducted from the 120 minutes of allowed contact. - 10.
+On days 6-14 live person-to-person contact is limited to a maximum of 60 minutes plus one full team scrimmage.
+There will be no contact during practices if teams conduct a second scrimmage. - 10.
 Teams must have a minimum of three days of practice in full gear prior to a full team interscholastic scrimmage. - 11.
 All teams/individuals must practice a minimum of 10 physical/exertional practice days with their school before the date of the first scheduled competition. - 12.
 No team/athlete shall practice/compete with their school more than six (6) consecutive days to provide a day of rest.
 A scrimmage is an exertional practice.